Hamid Choi

 Hamid Choi (최영길) is a South Korean translator and professor of Islamic and Arabic studies at Myongji University.
 Currently serving as chairperson of Korea Muslim Federation (KMF), in 2021 he reportedly became the first Korean Muslim to translate the Quran and Sahih al-Bukhari into Korean language.
 Choi has also written about ninety articles concerning Islamic studies.

-He is a laureate of King Faisal Prize in Service to Islam in 2023.
+He is awarded laureate of King Faisal Prize in Service to Islam in 2023.

 Early life and education

 Choi was born in South Korea in 1949.
 He graduated with a Bachelor’s degree in Arabic Language and Literature from Hankuk University of Foreign Studies in Seoul in 1975.
 He pursued further Islamic studies at the Islamic University of Madinah before completing his PhD in Islamic Studies at Omdurman Islamic University in Sudan in 1986.

 Career

 Choi became professor of Islamic and Arabic Studies at Myongji University in Seoul, where he contributed to developing Islamic studies in Korea.
 He also serves as Chairperson of the Korea Muslim Federation, an umbrella body representing Korean Muslims.